 “Temporary tattoos are a good way to visualize what your body might look like with one,” says Egna.
-“And honestly, it just a fun, inexpensive thing to do alone or with friends!”
+“And honestly, it's just a fun, inexpensive thing to do alone or with friends!”

 Because modern companies like INKED by Dani or NatureTats create more mature designs, you don’t have to worry about your only options being a unicorn or rainbow.
 Instead, these more contemporary companies lean toward real tattoo designs—think blackwork florals, linework mountains, and metallic tribal designs.

 On top of the increased range of design choices, temporary tattoos have generally been getting more popular over the last year or so.
 Because the internet has made them accessible, it’s now easier than ever for customers to find designs that fit their aesthetic and price range.
-Plus, because of the pandemic, people of all ages have been looking for at-home activities that help kill time.
+Plus, people of all ages have been looking for at-home activities that help kill time.